Why Is Opioid Abuse Dangerous?

 Anxiety, depression, physical pain, ache, or similar conditions can lead to situations that trigger opioid abuse.
 Also, these conditions can themselves be triggers for certain individuals.

-What are the Types of Opioids?
+What Are the Types of Opioids?

 There are several types of opioids.
 These are as follows: